 Of course, the amount of time needed can vary by change, but usually, at least a week or two is acceptable.
 Have meetings about significant changes, let employees know what you expect of them.
 Talking face to face can help people understand new concepts and overcome the resistance to change.

-Supervisors and floor managers are your best friends when it comes to change.
+Supervisors and floor managers are your best friends when it comes to change to overcome resistance to change.
 They should be the first to know what’s happening and the first to be fully educated on it.
 Make sure that supervisors understand that they need to lead by example and that they’re ready to train any employees if they have questions.

 They talk to employees more than an owner of a company does, so they need to understand the change to be able to discuss it.
 If the managers or supervisors have any questions, be sure to answer them as quickly as possible.